Avengers World: Plot

 As Black Widow and Wolverine are fighting the rioters on Madripoor, Falcon is looking for Shang-Chi as Gorgon makes plans to use the dragon to attack China.
-Falcon continues his search for Shang-Chi until he comes across the Chinese intelligence-gathering agency S.P.E.A.R. where he meets their director Xian Zheng on the S.P.E.A.R. base called the Circle which Xian Zheng showed Falcon around.
-While Xian Zheng was talking with Falcon, the Circle comes under attack by some Hand Ninjas on flying dragons.
-Xian Zheng quotes to Falcon "This battle will be our moment in time.
-When the world sets itself right.
-This is order restored.
-As it always has been, as it always should be.
-The shield in the west-- The spear in the East.
-Together we must answer this challenge, and prove ourselves worthy."
-To combat the Hand Ninjas, S.P.E.A.R. deploys their own superhuman response team called the Ascendants (consisting of Devastator III, Monkey King, Sabre III, Vector II, and Weather Witch) before the Hand can make it into China.
+Falcon continues his search for Shang-Chi until he comes across the Chinese intelligence-gathering agency S.P.E.A.R.
+As S.P.E.A.R. leader Xian Zheng speaks with Falcon, the Circle comes under attack by Hand ninjas.
+To combat the Hand ninjas, S.P.E.A.R. deploys the Ascendants (consisting of Devastator, Monkey King, Sabre, Vector, and Weather Witch).

 Collected editions

 Avengers World has been collected in the following trade paperbacks: